Erick Shambarger, Director

 Alexis Laverdiere, Environmental Sustainability Program Manager

-Alexis Laverdiere coordinates the City of Milwaukee's Water Centric City Initiative, which includes oversight of the City's Green Infrastructure Plan, and oversees ECO's communication efforts.
+Alexis Laverdiere oversees the City of Milwaukee's Water Centric City Initiative, which includes oversight of the City's Green Infrastructure Plan, and manages ECO's communication efforts.
 Previously, she served as Communication Coordinator and Staff Assistant for Mayor Cavalier Johnson and former Mayor Tom Barrett where she coordinated daily virtual and in-person media events, press materials, social media, web content, and community outreach.
 Alexis earned her master's degree in Corporate Communication and bachelor's degree in Public Relations from Marquette University.
 She is currently working toward a master's degree in Sustainability Leadership from Arizona State University.
 Alexis serves on the Marketing Committee for Lakeshore State Park and as Marketing & Communications Chair for the City of Milwaukee's Career Development Employee Resource Group.